workleap/wl-r2wc/README.md

 #### Sharing context

-widgets inside the same project could share context as a regular React app.
+Widgets inside the same project could share context as a regular React app.
 This context will be used at the rendering step.
-All widgets are getting rendered inside this context provider (check the `widgets.ts` file).
+All widgets are getting rendered inside this context provider (check the [widgets.ts](widgets/src/web-components/widgets.ts) file).

 If you have multiple contexts, make sure you add them all here.
 For example: